The Potential Danger to Satellites due to Ejecta from a 2032 Lunar Impact by Asteroid 2024 YR4: Conclusions

 \section{Conclusions}

 If \yr4 strikes the Moon in 2032, it will (statistically speaking) be the largest impact in approximately 5000~years.
-The delivery of ejecta escaping the Moon to near-Earth space is highly sensitive to the precise impact location, but the impact corridor as understood at this writing does allow for delivery efficiencies of up to 10\%.
-This would result in particle fluxes at Earth of 10 to 1000 times their background values, and could produce effective exposures equivalent to years in space over just a few days.
+The delivery of ejecta escaping the Moon to near-Earth space is highly sensitive to the precise impact location, but the impact corridor as understood at this writing suggests that there is an overall 1\% chance that both 1) \yr4 will strike the Moon and 2) that the impact will have a delivery efficiency to Earth $\ge$ 10\%.
+The 1:100 odds of this scenario exceed the usual threshold of concern for asteroid Earth impact warning systems, which is one in a million \citep{milchesan05,roafarche21}, indicating that this outcome is sufficiently likely to warrant further study.

+If such an impact occurs, it would result in particle fluxes at Earth of 10 to 1000 times their background values, and could produce effective exposures equivalent to years in space over just a few days.
 The resulting meteor shower at Earth could be eye-catching, with rates orders of magnitude above usual background rates but meteor light production will be reduced by their relatively low in-atmosphere speeds.
 The travel time from lunar impact to Earth is typically several days but does depend on the precise location of the impact if it even occurs, which probably cannot be determined until the asteroid returns to visibility in 2028.
 Material persisting in Earth orbit for longer times could also present a hazard.

 Our analysis highlights that issues of planetary defense extend beyond just the effects of impacts on Earth's surface.
-Impacts on the Moon may generate particles which can interfere with Low Earth orbiting satellites.
+The NASA Planetary Defense Strategy and Action Plan (2023)\footnote{\url{https://www.nasa.gov/wp-content/uploads/2023/06/nasa_-_planetary_defense_strategy_-_final-508.pdf?emrc=37bb97}} states on page 11 that "Planetary defense encompasses all the capabilities needed to detect and warn of potential asteroid or comet impacts {\it with Earth} and then to either prevent or mitigate their possible effects." (emphasis added).
+The Moon itself is not explicitly mentioned in that 42 page document except to note that space situational awareness (SSA) systems acting in support of missions to the Moon could also be used for Near-Earth Object (NEO) detection and tracking.
+Though this is admittedly only one of many documents addressing the topic of planetary defense, current thinking has as a rule considered it to pertain only to the mitigation of asteroid impacts with the Earth itself.